-- 5.1 On an annual basis, any local education provider interested in obtaining funding shall submit an Early Literacy Professional Learning Grant application electronically to the Department, using the application form provided by the Department.
-A local education provider may apply individually or as part of a group of local education providers. - 5.2 Each Early Literacy Professional Learning Grant application submitted shall include, but need not be limited to, the following:
+5.1 On an annual basis, any local education provider interested in obtaining funding shall submit an Early Literacy Professional Learning Grant application electronically to the Department, using the application form provided by the dDepartment.
+A local education provider may apply individually or as part of a group of local education providers.

-- 5.2 (A) Information concerning the percentage of kindergarten and first-, second-, and third-grade students enrolled in the applying local education provider or group of local education providers who have Significant Reading Deficiencies and the percentage of kindergarten and first-, second-, and third-grade students who do not have Ssignificant Rreading Deficiencies but who are not meeting the grade-level expectations in reading adopted by the State Board; 5.2 (B) Identification of the Evidence-Based or Scientifically-Based universal instruction and intervention programs that the applicant(s) are currently implementing; - 5.2(C.3) Whether the applicant(s) employ reading coaches or plan to use all or a portion of the grant money to employ reading coaches: - 5.2(C.5) The degree to which the instructional program incorporates the effective use of technology, including software, to assist in assessing and monitoring student progress toward reading competency; - 5.2 (C) Identification of the professional development program(s) aligned to the READ Act that are evidenced-based or scientifically-based and that the applicant(s) plan to implement for educators to assist students in kindergarten and first, second, and third grades to achieve reading competency; - 5.2 (D) A description of how acquiring these additional funds will support positive student achievement outcomes over time to ensure that students in all tiers, including those who move out of the Significant Reading Deficiency designation are able to sustain their improvement; - 5.2 (E) An explanation of the cost of the identified professional development plan that the applicant(s) requests to implement using the grant moneys and an explanation of how grant funding will be used to supplement and not supplant any funding currently being used; - 5.2 (F) The measurable student outcomes that the applicant expects to achieve as a result of implementing the proposed professional development plan and a description of the method that will be used to monitor and evaluate outcomes; and - 5.2 (G) Any other necessary information, as identified by the Department. - 5.3 Annually, the Department shall review each grant application received and recommend to the State Board whether to award the grant and the duration and amount of each grant. - 5.4 On or before June 15 of each year, based on the recommendations of the Department, the State Board shall award grants to applying local education providers or groups of local education providers.
+5.2 Each Early Literacy Professional Learning Grant application submitted shall include, but need not be limited to, the following:

+5.2 (A) Information concerning the percentage of kindergarten and first-, second-, and third-grade students enrolled in the applying local education provider or group of local education providers who have Significant Reading Deficiencies;

+5.2 (B) Identification of the Evidence-Based or Scientifically-Based universal instruction and intervention programs that the applicant(s) are currently implementing;

+5.2 (C) Identification of the professional development program(s) aligned to the READ Act that the applicant(s) plan to implement for educators to assist students in kindergarten and first, second, and third grades to achieve reading competency;

+5.2 (D) A description of how acquiring these additional funds support positive student achievement outcomes over time to ensure that students in all tiers, including those who move out of the Significant Reading Deficiency designation are able to sustain their improvement;

+5.2 (E) An explanation of the cost of the identified professional development plan that the applicant(s) requests to implement using the grant moneys and an explanation of how grant funding will be used to supplement and not supplant any funding currently being used;

+5.2 (F) The measurable student outcomes that the applicant expects to achieve as a result of implementing the proposed professional development plan and a description of the method that will be used to monitor and evaluate outcomes; and

+5.2 (G) Any other necessary information, as identified by the Department.

+5.3 Annually, the Department shall review each grant application received and recommend to the State Board whether to award the grant and the duration and amount of each grant.

+5.4 On or before June 15 of each year, based on the recommendations of the Department, the State Board shall award grants to applying local education providers or groups of local education providers.